A Convergent Finite Element Scheme for the Q-Tensor Model of Liquid Crystals Subjected to an Electric Field: Numerical Results

 \subsection{Electric Field Increasing Magnitude}

 We now repeat the previous experiment except with

 so that the relative maxima (minima) increase (decrease) as time increases.
 The results are shown in Figures~\ref{fig:experiment_2_solution} and~\ref{fig:experiment_2_qtensor_entries}.
 In particular, the behavior is similar to the previous experiment, except the local maxima in time of the Q-tensor maximum magnitude entries are increasing.
 We also see the lag between the magnitude of the electric potential changing and the Q-tensor entry magnitudes changing as before.
 So it seems that the magnitudes of the entries of the Q-tensors are related to the electric potential magnitude.
+We also see the maximum Q-tensor entry surpass $R/d = R/2 = 1.0$, the value at which each entry is truncated.
 This suggests that truncation is actually needed for the scheme unless we can assume the electric potential magnitude is small.
-Indeed, if we change the boundary data for the electric potential to instead
+We explore this further in the next experiment.